John Wood, former January 6 committee investigator, launches independent Senate bid in Missouri - KESQ

 “I am eager to launch this campaign focused on unifying our state and country rather than the extremist, even violent vision of the likely nominees for both parties,” said Wood in his statement.
 “I’m in this race to win it and am confident in our path to victory in November.”

-Wood also benefits from the support of a powerful ally, former Missouri GOP Sen. John Danforth, who set up a Super PAC, Missouri Stands United, to back him.
-Danforth did not immediately respond to a request for comment.
+Wood also benefits from the support of a powerful ally, former Missouri GOP Sen. John Danforth, who set up a super PAC, Missouri Stands United, to back him.
+Danforth told CNN that the organization has raised over $5 million and it is “reasonable to hope” that the group will spend over $20 million in the race.

+“He is by far the most qualified person in the race,” Danforth said about Wood.
+“By background, by disposition, by brains, by everything — he’s highly qualified.”

+“It’s important to have an independent candidacy because both parties have appealed almost exclusively to people who voted in primaries,” Danforth added.
+“The result of that is that the center of American politics has been cut out.
+This is an opportunity to restore the center, and it’s an opportunity to display to the entire country that we have to move away from the extreme polarization, the divisiveness, that characterizes politics today.”

 Before joining the House panel, Wood worked as general counsel for the US Chamber of Commerce, US attorney for the Western District of Missouri, and in private practice.
 He previously served in a number of high-ranking roles in the George W. Bush administration: chief of staff to Homeland Security Secretary Michael Chertoff, deputy general counsel at the Office of Management and Budget, and counselor to Attorney General John Ashcroft.
 He also clerked for US Supreme Court Justice Clarence Thomas and worked as a staffer for Danforth in the early 1990s.